rabbitmq/rabbitmq-website/site/oauth2-examples.md

 </pre>

-For more information on this new capability check out the [plugin's documentation](https://github.com/rabbitmq/rabbitmq-server/tree/rich_auth_request/deps/rabbitmq_auth_backend_oauth2#rich-authorization-request).
+For more information on this new capability check out the [OAuth 2 guide](./oauth2.html#rich-authorization-request).

 ## <a id="understanding-environment" class="anchor" href="#understanding-environment">Understand the Environment</a>